Ivanco19/MexicoEarthquakes/README.md

 # MexicoEarthquakes

-This is project three for Data analysis boot camp on Tec de Monterrey and EdEx.
-This project is made to help visualize the ammout and intencity of earthquakes in mexico that occured in 2023. these datapoints are represented in a map of mexico, a bargraph that is segmented by states and a linegraph that allows you to vixzualize the magnitude of earthquakes during the year.
+This serves as the third project within the Data Analysis Boot Camp at Tec de Monterrey and EdEx.
+The primary objective of this project is to facilitate a comprehensive visualization of both the quantity and intensity of earthquakes that transpired in Mexico during the year 2023.
+These data points are depicted through a geographical map of Mexico, a segmented bar graph providing insights at the state level, and a dynamic line graph enabling users to visualize the magnitude of earthquakes throughout the year.
+Only events with a magnitude of 4.0 or greater were taken into consideration due to the ammount of datapoints and to facilitate the visualization to the user.

 ## Instructions of use:
 To use this project, the user must simply ensure that the CSV is properly linked to the index.html File.
 To visualize the compleated project, two options are avalable: